chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 }
 ```

-The `chainIds()` function uses the ethers library to query the Chainstack endpoints and retrieve the Chain IDs that will then be used to create the `crossChainMessenger` instance.
+The `chainIds()` function uses the Ethers library to query the Chainstack endpoints and retrieve the chain IDs that will then be used to create the `crossChainMessenger` instance.

-The `initialize()` function uses the `getSigners()` and `chainIds()` functions to retrieve the parameters necessary to create the `crossChainMessenger` using the Optimism JavaScript SDK.
+The `initialize()` function uses the `getSigners()` and `chainIds()` functions to retrieve the parameters required to create the `crossChainMessenger` using the Optimism JavaScript SDK.
 The [crossChainMessenger](https://sdk.optimism.io/classes/crosschainmessenger) instance allows us to interact with the L1 and L2 networks.

 #### Function to retrieve the wallets balances